sirgatez/OverlookTokenMaxxer/README.md

 # Overlook Token Maxxer

+## Pitch
+Big Tech insisting on Token Maxxing to grind that promo?

+Reliving the days of lines of code being the measurement of success?

+Show your friends the absurdity of it all with this fun Halloween demo!

+## Overview
 A USB HID demo for an ATmega32U4 board such as an Arduino Leonardo, Micro, or USB Beetle.
 After a startup delay, it types notes into a local chat window as Jack works on his book while caretaking an empty mansion in the off season.